Winter Blues? Essential oils to the rescue!

 Another way to use essential oils for the winter blues is to perk up your energy.
 Use them to get started on slow, sleepy mornings, or spark yourself to get off the couch and do something fun!

 Paradoxically, some oils that boost your mood can work in similar ways as the calming ones—by easing stress.

 However, they’re not especially relaxing.
 Instead, they stimulate an invigorating flow of energy through your body.
 These oils clear your head!
 They help you feel awake and lively, giving you a fresh perspective and the motivation to get moving!
-Along with the citruses, cardamom (Elettaria cardamomum), peppermint (Mentha × piperita), and rosemary ct camphor (Rosmarinus officinalis ct camphor) are great examples!
+Along with the citruses, cardamom essential oil (Elettaria cardamomum), peppermint essential oil (Mentha × piperita), and rosemary ct camphor essential oil (Rosmarinus officinalis ct camphor) are great examples!

 More tips: nurture your circadian rhythm